jakebellacera/scenery.js/README.md

 paused in a middle of a sequence, then the sequence will complete and then the Scenery will pause.

+If the Scenery was already paused when this method was ran, nothing will happen.

 **The Scenery element will emit a `scenery:paused` event once the sequence has been paused.**